-The World Land Trust gallery in Halesworth, Suffolk is a commercial space exhibiting wildlife and landscape art.
-It attracts contemporary artists, while offering a wide range of decorative and highly collectable original art and prints, as well as a selection of books and greetings cards.
+The World Land Trust Art gallery in Halesworth, Suffolk is a commercial space exhibiting wildlife and landscape art.
+It attracts contemporary artists, while offering a wide range of original art and prints, as well as a selection of books and greetings cards.

 Since its inaugural exhibition, the gallery has showcased the work of renowned local, national and international artists.
 It has presented a varied programme of exhibitions, featuring a wide range of art - from pencil drawings and watercolours, to original prints and sculptures.
 A highly successful Children's Art competition, run in collaboration with local Suffolk schools and home educators, inspired the children's passion for the natural world, while raising awareness locally about WLT's conservation work.